5 Substitutes for Garam Masala (Plus a Recipe)

-Garam Masala is a traditional spice used in Indian cooking and Indian cuisine.
-Learn what are the five best substitutes for Garam Masala if you don’t have it in your kitchen or you don’t like it.
+Garam masala is a traditional spice used in Indian cooking and Indian cuisine.
+Learn some great substitutes for garam masala if you don’t have it in your kitchen or you don’t like it.

 The name of the popular spice garam masala in Indian translates to “warming spices” in English.

-Most garam masala blends will typically contain a mixture of cinnamon, black peppercorns, green cardamom, cumin, coriander, mace, and bay leaves.
+Most store-bought blends will typically contain a mixture of cinnamon, black peppercorns, green cardamom, cumin, coriander, mace, and bay leaves.
 These spices are usually dry roasted while whole, then ground into a powder from the whole spices.

 The exact mixture of spices in garam masala differs quite a bit from one Indian region to another.